asklora/DSS-Quant-Factors/README.md

 ### **calculation_premium.py**
 Using factor ratios calculated with [calculation_ratio.py](calculation_ratio.py) to calculate premiums in each group (currency_code / indsutry_code) and write to `factor_processed_premium`.

-Premium table will be updated weekly before training for recent 3-month ratios.
+Premium table will be updated weekly before training for *entire* history (i.e. to adjust for different active universe).

 ### **load_data.py**
+Prepare training / testing sets with premium calculated with [calculation_premium.py](calculation_premium.py) and macro/index ratios, including:
+1. separate training / testing samples based on defined testing periods & weeks_to_expire (i.e. return periods used in premium calculation).
+2. (optional) add *T-n premiums* + *average of (T-a, T-b) premiums* as X
+3. (optional) apply PCA to X for dimension reduction
+4. (optional) use qcut mean instead of actual premium as model prediction y.
+5. split training / validation sets

+#### Data Preparation

+- Model input are factor premiums of the factors in one pillar, defined in this [page](https://loratechai.atlassian.net/wiki/spaces/SEAR/pages/858685974/Story+2021-08-20)
+- Recap: 4 pillars = Value, Quality, Momentum, Extra
+- Output are the factor premiums of the next period.
+- Test data set are the factor premiums in backtest period x week before today
+- Validation data set are the factor premiums in 2 years before the test set
+- Training data set are all the factor premiums before the validation set

 ### **model_log.py**

-### **analysis_premium.py**
+Record logs to `factor_model_log` for different training configurations.

+---
-## Data Preparation
+## **results_analysis/**

-Model input are factor premiums of the factors in one pillar, defined in this [page](https://loratechai.atlassian.net/wiki/spaces/SEAR/pages/858685974/Story+2021-08-20)

-Recap: 4 pillars = Value, Quality, Momentum, Extra

-Output are the factor premiums of the next period.

-Test data set are the factor premiums in backtest period x week before today

-Validation data set are the factor premiums in 2 years before the test set

-Training data set are all the factor premiums before the validation set
+### **calculation_rank.py**
+Convert predictions recorded during training in `factor_model_stock` to ranking for AI Score calculation.

+This script updated the following DB Tables:
+1. `factor_result_rank_backtest_eval`:
+   - Record evaluation metrics / factor selection for each configuration
+   - This table is also used to select best config for rank calculation.
+2. `factor_result_rank_backtest`:
+   - Best config rank entire history for current training
+3. `factor_result_rank`:
+   - Current rank for AI Score calculation (i.e. most recent period)
+4. `factor_result_rank_history`:
+   - Record history of `factor_result_rank`

+#### Rank Calculation
+- We select factors with top 1/3 predictions as "good"/"max" factors; bottom 1/3 as "bad"/"min factors.
+- Best config is determined based on testing period cumulative returns.
+- Config to be selected are hyperparameters of entire model that was not selected Grid Search instead of Hyperopt, e.g.
+  - *PCA ratios*
+  - *Tree type*: Random Forest / ExtraTree Forest
+  - *Validation Method*

+---

 ## Prediction